-The instruction encoding specifies the opcode bits of the encoding - the way that the operands are encoded is specified on the corresponding page in the instruction formats section.
-Each operand in the instruction section maps positionally on an operand in the format section.
+The instruction encoding specifies the opcode bits of the encoding - the way that the operands are encoded is specified by the corresponding page in the chapter on instruction formats (if you access this document electronically there should be a hyperlink).
+Each operand in the instruction chapter maps positionally on an operand in the format chapter.